ahpalmerUNR/interactive_nao_prompts/README.md

 This program is designed to be run on an Aldebaran NAO robot.

 ### Prerequisites
 This program has been tested on Ubuntu 14.04 using Python 2.7.
 Please install the following dependencies.
-Not all commands will need to be run with sudo if run as root, but to avoid possible permission errors, code below run with sudo.

 ```
  sudo apt-get install python-tk python-pip python-imaging-tk